Guide for a Healthy Pregnancy

 Ask your clinician about special policies related to induction at your hospital or that may apply to your individual case.
 Find out when you are expected in labor and delivery.
 Remember that sometimes you may have to wait for staff and space to start your induction.

-A call to labor and delivery before you leave the hospital is often a good idea.
+You will be called by the Birthing Unit on the day you are scheduled.
 How busy the labor floor is changes from hour to hour.
 Sometimes inductions even have to be rescheduled another day, but only after careful consideration of you and your baby’s needs.